LLM4SCREENLIT: Recommendations on Assessing the Performance of Large Language Models for Screening Literature in Systematic Reviews: Introduction

 \section{Introduction}

-Large language models (LLMs) are increasingly employed to automate the challenging task of paper screening in systematic reviews (SRs), promising substantial reductions in human workload and faster evidence synthesis in software engineering~\cite{Huotala24,Thode25,Felizardo24} and beyond~\cite{Delgado25,Dennstadt24,Khraisha24,Trad25,Sanghera25,Scherbakov25,Wang24b,Oami24}.
+Large language models (LLMs) are increasingly employed to automate the challenging task of paper screening in systematic reviews (SRs),\footnote{Systematic reviews are also referred to as systematic literature reviews or SLRs in the software engineering literature.
+We use SR throughout this paper but retain SLR where cited studies use it as part of their own terminology (e.g., Felizardo et al.'s dataset names SLR1 and SLR2).} promising substantial reductions in human workload and faster evidence synthesis in software engineering~\cite{Huotala24,Huotala25,Thode25,Felizardo24,syriani-2023,syriani-2024} and beyond~\cite{Delgado25,Dennstadt24,Khraisha24,Trad25,Sanghera25,Scherbakov25,Wang24b,Oami24}.
 To quantify their effectiveness, standard confusion-matrix metrics, e.g., accuracy, precision, recall, specificity, and F1-score, are adopted by comparing model decisions (include/exclude) against human reference labels.
 Although these metrics offer a familiar evaluation framework, their uncritical application can yield misleading conclusions.
 In particular, we argue it is essential to consider the features of the problem domain and which metrics best address them.
-This contrasts with an evaluation using all the `usual' metrics in the hope that embedded within the results will be useful insights.
+This contrasts with an evaluation using all the `usual' metrics in the hope that somehow useful insights might emerge.

 We argue that there are four key features relating to screening papers for SRs.
 First, the data will tend to be extremely imbalanced so that the negative class (i.e, papers that are irrelevant to the SR) will considerably outnumber the positive class (i.e., relevant papers).
-Second, the costs of misclassifications are not equal.
+Second, the costs of misclassifications are unequal.
 A relevant paper wrongly excluded, i.e., a false negative (FN), will likely have a far greater impact upon the quality of the SR than an irrelevant paper that passes the screening, i.e., a false positive (FP), and then wastes human effort subsequently rectifying the situation.
 Third, resources are limited, so we are concerned about the overall costs and benefits of deploying different screening tools.
 Fourth, we would like to be reassured that sophisticated, yet essentially black-box methods such as LLM screening tools are actually doing better than guessing.

+\R{AE-01st}\defquotedtext{AE-01}{While the studies we review span multiple domains, including biomedicine, the methodological challenges we address---class imbalance, asymmetric misclassification costs, and the need for chance-anchored metrics---are fundamentally mathematical rather than domain-specific.
+These recommendations are directly relevant to the growing adoption of LLMs for SR screening in SE~\cite{Huotala24,Felizardo24,Thode25,syriani-2023,syriani-2024}.}\R{AE-01en}